Skip to main content

 NON-FUND

-• If the sponsor provides notification of non-funding status directly to the PI and/or department, we ask that notification is forward to preaward-coe@ncsu.edu (include an NC State reference such as PINS or RADAR) and we ask the PI and department update their internal records.[LP7] The college will ensure RADAR is updated.
+• If the sponsor provides notification of non-funding status directly to the PI and/or department, we ask that the notification be forwarded to preaward-coe@ncsu.edu (include an NC State reference, such as PINS (or PD) or PAM) and that the PI and department update their internal records.[LP7] The college will ensure the Research Enterprise Data (RED) system is updated.

-• The solicitation will state or indicate it limits or restricts the number of proposal submissions.
-The limitation can be the number of proposals per institution, college, sponsor research area/topic or PI and/or CoPIs to name a few.
+• The solicitation will state or indicate that it limits or restricts the number of proposal submissions.
+The limitation can be the number of proposals per institution, college, sponsor, research area/topic, or PI and/or CoPIs, to name a few.

 • If the PI is selected, he/she will be notified by email.
-That endorsement must be included in the PINS record for the actual proposal submission to the sponsor.
+That endorsement must be included in the PINS (or PD) record for the actual proposal submission to the sponsor.

-• NOTE: If the solicitation is not on their website or for general university limited submission process questions, contact limited-submission@ncsu.edu.
+• NOTE: If the solicitation is not on their website, or if you have general questions about the limited-submission process, contact limited-submission@ncsu.edu.

 • CRO will not submit a proposal without the endorsement notification.

 Completed Conflict of Interest (COI) certification is vital to compliance and the integrity of the research project.
 Effective May 12, 2020, any person having effort (paid or not) on a sponsored project must have a current, completed, and approved COI through the RED system.
-This includes EHRA faculty and non-faculty, and any SHRA employees, GRAs, PostDocs, and hourly employees on a sponsored project.
-This process is required annually on the anniversary of the initially approved certification.
+This includes EHRA faculty, non-faculty, and any SHRA employees, GRAs, PostDocs, and hourly employees on a sponsored project.
+This process is required annually on the anniversary of the certification’s initial approval.

-Additionally, Notice of Intent (NOI) certifications protect both employees and the university whenever an employee participates in any External Professional Activity for Pay (EPAP).
-These are activities that are not included within one’s primary or secondary university employment duties, are performed for any entity, public or private, other than the university, are undertaken for compensation, and are based upon the professional knowledge, experience, and abilities of the employee.
-The university is also required to compile and report this information in the aggregate to the UNC System on an annual basis.
+Notice of Intent (NOI) certifications protect employees and the university whenever an employee participates in any External Professional Activity for Pay (EPAP).
+These activities are not included within one’s primary or secondary university employment duties, are performed for any entity, public or private, other than the university, are undertaken for compensation, and are based upon the employee’s professional knowledge, experience, and abilities.
+The university is also required to compile and report this information in the aggregate to the UNC System annually.

 To complete a COI and NOI disclosure, use your Unity ID and password to access the Research Enterprise Data (RED) system.

-For RED training, please visit the RED Training page.
+For training on the Research Enterprise Data (RED) system, please visit the RED Training page.